apache/bookkeeper/README.md

 1. See our [installation guide](https://bookkeeper.apache.org/docs/next/getting-started/installation/) to get your local environment setup.

-2. Take a look at our open issues: [Github Issues](https://github.com/apache/bookkeeper/issues).
+2. Take a look at our open issues: [GitHub Issues](https://github.com/apache/bookkeeper/issues).

 3. Review our [coding style](https://bookkeeper.apache.org/community/coding-guide/) and follow our [pull requests](https://github.com/apache/bookkeeper/pulls) to learn more about our conventions.